clingen-data-model/allele/source/allele/conceptual/allele_instance/genomic_allele_instance.md

 see also: [AlleleInstance](allele_instance.html)

-SimpleGenomicAllele represents an allele at a location on a [GenomicReferenceCoordinate](genomic_reference_coordinate.html).
-For each different [GenomicReferenceSequence](../reference_sequence/genomic_reference_sequence.html), a new SimpleGenomicAllele would be created, and these would be aggregated at the [SimpleCanonicalAllele](simple_canonical_allele.html) level, along with any SimpleGenomicAlleles.
+GenomicAlleleInstance represents an allele at a location on a [GenomicReferenceCoordinate](genomic_reference_coordinate.html).
+For each different [GenomicReferenceSequence](../reference_sequence/genomic_reference_sequence.html), a new GenomicAlleleInstance would be created, and these would be aggregated at the [SimpleCanonicalAllele](simple_canonical_allele.html) level, along with any GenomicAlleleInstances.

 Attributes